 What would you put on these shelves?

 Love decoupage?
-Check out all of these other projects to get more decoupage ideas for both furniture and smaller crafts: Decoupage Projects.
+Check out all of these other projects to get more decoupage furniture ideas for both furniture, small projects, and crafts: Decoupage Projects.

 Its that time again where a few of my creative and talented blogger friends and I have joined together in our monthly Furniture Fixer Uppers share.
 Let’s see what my friends are up to!
 Make sure to click the links below the image to check out all the amazing projects that my bloggy girls are working on this month.

 Don’t Forget – Follow Just the Woods and Share this post to Inspire others: